Senior Fellow | firstname.lastname@example.org

 What’s close to your heart?

-Nature, food, community, sustainability and the climate change conundrum.
+Nature, food, community, sustainability, and solutions for climate change.

 What book is on my nightstand?